5 Worst Mistakes All Beginner ESL Teachers Make (And You Too?)

 Ignoring boundaries between teacher and students

-ESL teachers should be friendly and strive to bond with students in order to achieve the best learning outcomes.
+ESL teachers should be friendly and strive to bond with students to achieve the best learning outcomes.
 But there’s a line between being friendly and being a friend.
 A teacher is meant to be an authority figure, one that is most definitely not on equal terms with students.
-This is a very common mistake in young teachers, especially because they might be the same age as their students.
+This is a very common mistake in young teachers, especially because they might be a similar age to their students.
 It's all right to share some personal things and talk about family, pets, interests or hobbies.
 But you must never let it get too personal.
-Any personal information shared must be supplied to give students context when they are learning something new.
-It is not meant to be shared so you may be accepted by students.
+Any personal information shared must only be supplied to provide context when students are learning something new.
+It is not meant to be shared so you can gain approval and acceptance from students.
 This is when the lines become blurred and students get confused.
-You lose all authority and any effective classroom management is severely compromised.
+You lose all authority and any effective classroom management severely compromised.

 Be on friendly terms, talk about your dog or what you did last weekend, but make sure students feel there is a boundary that can’t be crossed.